natanascimento/data-engineer-udacity/5-capstone/README.md

 - PIPE_FINANCE_DATA_QUALITY_ASSURANCE
     - Pipeline responsible for evaluating data quality in data lake buckets.
+    - This pipeline has two interactions with the data present in the data lake:
+        1. It evaluates whether data entering the lake is being listed within the lake;
+        2. It evaluates if the symbol of the company being interacted with does not have a sematic problem in the name, otherwise it returns an error and requests a change as soon as possible.
+This helps that errors do not occur within the interactions performed by further processing.

 - PIPE_FINANCE_GOLD_PROCESSING
     - Pipeline responsible for creating the gold layer and creating the dimension and facts layers that will be used in the business.